StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 {% endtab %}
 {% endtabs %}

-Configuration field explanation:
+Follow the steps below to configure StackState to authenticate using KeyCloak:

+1. In `application_stackstate.conf` - add details of the KeyCloak authentication provider (see the example above).
+This should replace the existing `authentication` section that is nested in `stackstate.api`.
+The KeyCloak specific values can be obtained from the client configuration in KeyCloak. :
-1. **clientId** - The ID of the KeyCloak client as configured in KeyCloak
+    - **clientId** - The ID of the KeyCloak client as configured in KeyCloak.
-2. **secret** - The secret attached to the KeyCloak client, which is used to authenticate this client to KeyCloak
+    - **secret** - The secret attached to the KeyCloak client, which is used to authenticate this client to KeyCloak.
-3. **keycloakBaseUri** - The base URI for the KeyCloak instance
+    - **keycloakBaseUri** - The base URI for the KeyCloak instance.
-4. **realm** - The KeyCloak realm to connect to
+    - **realm** - The KeyCloak realm to connect to.
-5. **redirectUri** - The URI where the login callback endpoint of StackState is reachable (must be a fully qualified URL that points to the `/loginCallback` path)
+    - **redirectUri** - The URI where the login callback endpoint of StackState is reachable (must be a fully qualified URL that points to the `/loginCallback` path).
-6. **authenticationMethod** - Set this to `client_secret_basic` which is the only supported value for now
+    - **authenticationMethod** - Set this to `client_secret_basic` which is the only supported value for now.
-7. **jwsAlgorithm** - Set this to `RS256`, which is the only supported value for now
+    - **jwsAlgorithm** - Set this to `RS256`, which is the only supported value for now.
-8. **jwtClaims** - Optional (not in example): The roles or username can be retrieved from a different attribute than the Keycloak default behavior
+    - **jwtClaims** - Optional (not in example): The roles or username can be retrieved from a different attribute than the Keycloak default behavior.
-   1. **usernameField** - Optional: The field in the OIDC user profile that should be used as the username.
+       -. **usernameField** - Optional: The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`.
-   2.  **groupsField** - Optional: StackState will always, and by default only, use the `roles` Keycloak provides.
+       -  **groupsField** - Optional: StackState will always, and by default only, use the `roles` Keycloak provides.
 But it can also add roles from the field specified here.
 This is mainly useful when Keycloak is mapping roles/groups from a third-party system.

-The KeyCloak specific values can be obtained from the client configuration in KeyCloak.

-Finally make sure that the roles users can have in Keycloak are mapped to the correct subjects in StackState using the `guestGroups`, `powerUserGroups` or `adminGroups` settings; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
-More roles can be created as well.
-See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.
+2. In `application_stackstate.conf` - map user roles from KeyCloak to the correct StackState subjects (see the example above):
+    - **roles** - for details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
+More StackState roles can also be created, see the [RBAC documentation](/configure/security/rbac/README.md).

+3. Restart StackState to apply the changes.

 ## See also